 To help uncover insight into the market and the digital applications driving this change, we caught up with James McHale, Managing Director & Founder of Memoori, an analyst company based in Stockholm providing independent market research, business intelligence and advice on Smart Building technologies.

 With Memoori being one of the key knowledge centres for the future of the market in which True Occupancy operates, we were keen to understand James’ perspective on the challenges and benefits associated with real estate innovation.
 Here’s a summary of the discussion we had.

 Generally speaking, the building industry doesn’t embrace change and innovative new technologies as quickly as other industries.
 And the specific value of such investments to a building owner, operator or tenant can be very different.

 One of the key issues with new developments in the commercial buildings space is the way the industry is structured.
 This is something we have looked at in our latest report “Future Proof Smart Commercial Buildings.”
 What we found is that technology can often get engineered out during the design and build phase.

-The construction industry, in general, is extremely risk averse, and generally leans towards the low cost, low risk options.
-New technology is deemed a risk and the adversarial contractual process, whilst being good at mitigating risk, is not so good at encouraging new technology solutions.
+The construction industry, in general, is extremely risk-averse and generally leans towards the low cost, low-risk options.
+New technology has been deemed a risk and the adversarial contractual process, whilst being good at mitigating risk, is not so good at encouraging new technology solutions.
 While we are seeing clear growth in smart building technologies, coupled with rising customer expectations, this factor is still an obstacle to the technology becoming mainstream.